 My contribution to this project was a vase that’s so simple to DIY that you can finish it in under half an hour.
 Ha, that makes me sound really lazy, but I swear I didn’t choose this design just because it was easy!
 It was actually inspired by a gorgeous Marimekko pattern called Räsymatto that I’ve been crushing on for awhile.
 And I have to say, even though it’s so effortless to make, this little vase is fast becoming my new favourite decorator piece.

-See below for the instructions and once you’ve made your vase, make sure you head on over to Helen’s blog for the low down on how to assemble your own beautiful floral arrangement!
+See below for the instructions and once you’ve made your vase, make sure you head on over to Helen’s site for the low down on how to assemble your own beautiful floral arrangement!

 - White vase or tall bowl (mine was actually a salsa bowl)